drums12360/CC-Survival-Scripts/README.md

 wget https://raw.githubusercontent.com/Keigun-Spark/CC-Survival-Scripts/main/downloader/downloader.lua

-Start the downloader with "downloader" for default settings.
+Start the downloader with "downloader" for default settings with autoupdate.
+Type "downloader auto no" if you dont want autoupdates on turtle startup.
 If you want to download all standalone scripts do "downloader sa".
+No autoupdates available.
-If you want the downloader to autoupdate on each turtle startup do "downloader script yes"
+If you want to download all normal scripts and standalone with autoupdate do "downloader all".
+Type "downloader all no" if you dont want normal script autoupdates on turtle startup.

 ----